 - The estradiol gel and spray are flammable.
 Do not use these medicines near an open flame or while smoking.

 - If you miss a dose or forget to use your medicine, apply it as soon as you can.
 If it is almost time for your next dose, wait until then to apply the medicine and skip the missed dose.
 Do not apply extra medicine to make up for a missed dose.
 Do not use Evamist® spray if it has been more than 12 hours since you missed your last dose.
 Wait and apply your normal dose the next day.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine after you have finished your treatment.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner such as warfarin (Coumadin®), carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (E.E.S.®, Ery-tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital, rifampin (Rifadin®, Rifater®), ritonavir (Norvir®), St. John's wort, or thyroid medicine (levothyroxine, Synthroid®).
+- Make sure your doctor knows if you also use a blood thinner (such as warfarin, Coumadin®), carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (E.E.S.®, Ery-tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rifater®, Rimactane®), ritonavir (Norvir®), St. John's wort, or thyroid medicine (levothyroxine, Synthroid®).